Should I get FOX DSC Adjusters?

 Making Adjustments to your Fox DSC Adjuster

-High and low speed compression adjusters may have been shipped at random settings, so it’s best to get them all in the same setting.
-Start with adjusters all the way open and drive the vehicle (in a safe location at a safe speed) to get a baseline of how soft it can be.
+High and low-speed compression adjusters may arrive set at random positions, so it’s a good idea to reset them all to the same setting.
+Start by opening all the adjusters fully and then drive the vehicle (in a safe location and at a safe speed) to establish a baseline of how soft the suspension feels.
+This will give you a starting point for fine-tuning the settings to suit your driving needs.

 Start with Low Speed Compression:

--1 click in of high speed is required before adjusting the low speed
+• One click in of high speed compression is required before adjusting the low speed compression.

--Tighten low speed compression until handling is acceptable
+• Tighten the low speed compression until the handling meets your expectations.

--Low speed compression clicks can be hard to feel on the dial
+• Low speed compression clicks can be difficult to feel on the dial, so adjustments may require some patience.

 -Don’t close it all the way before adjusting high speed